ninabarzh/broomstick/content/posts/status-quo.md

 **Build walls instead of communities**.
 It is easier to fortify than to collaborate.
 Concrete does not ask difficult questions.

 **Hoard resources instead of sharing them**.
-One must always prepare for a rainy day, even if it is raining on someone else right now.
+Always prepare for a rainy day, even if it is raining on someone else right now.

 **Militarise borders instead of addressing root causes**.
 No need to rethink the model if one can simply keep out the consequences.